ansys/pymapdl/doc/source/user_guide/troubleshoot.rst

 =======================

-To help overcome any problem that you might have when using PyMAPDL, some of the most common problems and frequently asked questions are posted here.
+To help you resolve any problems that you might have when using PyMAPDL, some of the most common problems and frequently asked questions are posted here.